Scott2bReal/react-cubez/README.md

 yarn dev
 ```

-Check out that `localhost` port in your browser for some sweet cubez
+Check out that `localhost` port in your browser for some sweet cubez.
+Try clicking them!